 Mr. Mbeki had already met with Movement for Democratic Change founding president Morgan Tsvangirai, who flew to Pretoria following the breakdown in the talks.

-for a few days to allow negotiators for Mr. Mugabe's Zimbabwe African National Union-Patriotic Front and for both groupings of the MDC to consult with their principals.
+Pretoria sources maintained that Mr. Mbeki went to Harare simply to tie up loose ends so that a deal could be announced within days.
+Mbeki himself said the talks have been adjourned for a few days to allow negotiators for Mr. Mugabe's Zimbabwe African National Union-Patriotic Front and for both groupings of the MDC to consult with their principals.

 Mr. Mbeki, mediator in Zimbabwe on behalf of the Southern African Development Community since March 2007, said both parties remain committed to concluding talks on the creation of a national unity government within two weeks.
 President Mugabe declared on Wednesday that he is committed to total success in the talks.

 Correspondent Irwin Chifera, who followed Mr. Mbeki through the day, told Blessing Zulu of VOA's Studio 7 for Zimbabwe that the South African leader said talks will resume Sunday.

 But MDC sources told VOA that the two sides are far apart as to what position Tsvangirai should hold in the proposed unity government.
 ZANU-PF has offered the post of third vice president, while the MDC says Tsvangirai should become prime minister.